Jumio/mobile-sdk-ios/README.md

 # Release notes
-SDK version: 2.13.0
+SDK version: 2.14.0

-#### Announcement
-*This is the last version which supports iOS 9.
-With version 2.14.0 we are going to remove iOS 9 support, minimum version will be iOS 10*
+__We highly recommend to update to the new SDK version as soon as possible as all previous versions are not fully compatible with the new iPhones (XS and XS Max)!__

 #### Changes
-* Major memory improvements which reduce the memory consumption and increase overall SDK stability [Netverify/Fastfill]
-* Reduced SDK size by about 10% [Netverify/Fastfill]
-* Added support for 5 new languages (Spanish, French, German, Chinese simple, Dutch) [Document Verification]
+* Added full support for iOS 12 and new iPhones [Netverify/Fastfill, Document Verification, BAM Checkout]
-* Added method to detect jailbroken devices [Netverify/Fastfill, Document Verification, BAM Checkout]
+* Changed default values to true for requireVerification, requireFaceMatch and enableExtraction [Netverify/Fastfill, Document Verification]
+* Deprecated US social security card document type [Document Verification]
-* New code documentation for all public classes [Netverify/Fastfill, Document Verification, BAM Checkout]
+* Set minimum deployment target to iOS 10 [Netverify/Fastfill, Document Verification, BAM Checkout]
-* Added possibility to adjust the vertical alignment of the capture overlay [Netverify/Fastfill Custom UI]
-* Deprecated middleName parameter - middle names will now be merged into the firstName field to be consistent with all other aquisition channels [Netverify/Fastfill]
-* Updated BIN range list [BAM Checkout]

 #### Fixes
-* Fixed various crashes in Umoove framework [Netverify]
-* Fixed a bug in the data parsing of  some older Ohio Driving Licenses [Netverify/Fastfill]
-* Fixed a network problem which could occur under rare circumstances [Document Verification]
+* Fixed UI glitches which could lead to scanning problems on new iPhones XS and XS Max [Netverify/Fastfill, Document Verification, BAM Checkout]
 * Various smaller bug fixes/improvements [Netverify/Fastfill, Document Verification, BAM Checkout]

 # Basic Setup

 ## General Requirements
 The minimum requirements for the SDK are:
-- iOS 9.0 and higher
+- iOS 10.0 and higher
 - Internet connection

 The following architectures are supported in the SDK: